chkal/blog.kaltepoth.de/posts/2016-09-20-responding-to-mvc-comments.md

 Java EE 8.
 One of the questions in the survey was whether people would like to see a MVC web framework alongside with JSF in Java EE 8.
 [The result](https://java.net/downloads/javaee-spec/JavaEE8_Community_Survey_Results.pdf)
 was clear.
-Over 60% of the participates voted "Yes".
+Over 60% of the participants voted "Yes".
 As a result [JSR 371 (MVC 1.0)](https://jcp.org/en/jsr/detail?id=371) was started to work on the new action-based web framwork for Java EE.